-2.3 General running costs are forecast to be underspent by £(0.005)m.
-The underspend has reduced from last reported which reflects updates to the timing of certain spending commitments (e.g. on projects based activities).
-These commitments can cross over the financial year end period and budgets can be carried over in Directorate reserves at year end if required.
-In addition, a one-off saving will be realised of $\pounds(0.075)$ m as a result of the successful settlement of a claim in relation to supplier performance in ICT where liability has been acknowledged.
+2.3 General running costs are forecast to be underspent by £(0.003)m.
+There are a number of spending commitments (e.g. on project based activities) assumed in the projections which may cross over the financial year end period.
+In these cases the budgets can be carried over in Directorate reserves if required.
+In addition, a one-off saving will be realised of $\pounds(0.075)m$ as a result of the successful settlement of a claim in relation to supplier performance in ICT where liability has been acknowledged.